Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Vacuum polarization

+We will consider the $++$ case corresponding to a virtual electron positron pair.
+(The $--$ case corresponds to a virtual positron electron pair.
+The $+-$ and $-+$ cases are divergent).
+Thus

-(We use the symbol $\Omega_m$ to denote $\Omega_m^{+}$ if $m>0$ or $\Omega_m^{-}$ if $m<0$.)
+(We use the symbol $\Omega_m$ to denote $\Omega_m^{+}$ if $m>0$ or $\Omega_{|m|}^{-}$ if $m<0$.)

-The important thing is that the object defined by Eq.~\ref{eq:Pi2} exists as a Borel complex measure (i.e. when its argument $\Gamma$ is a relatively compact Borel set in ${\bf R}^4$).
+The important thing is that the object defined by Eq.~\ref{eq:Pi2} exists as a tensor valued complex measure (i.e. when its argument is a relatively compact Borel subset of ${\bf R}^4$).
 This is because